Nde-Code/nde-shortener/README.md

 if (!(await checkDailyRateLimit(env.YOUR_KV_NAME, hashedIP)))
 ```

-- 4. A few minor changes were made as well—mostly trivial adjustments, such as a type fix in `utilities/verify.ts`.
+- 4. A minor change needs to be made: a type fix in `utilities/verify.ts`.
-These changes were straightforward and don't require further explanation.

 # 📌 Run the project and deploy it once it's ready: